harrysmale/EmpiricalProject/README.md

   2. Run the data management code (relationaldatabases.py) to create the SQLite database and add the data to it.
   3. Run the code in the Jupyer Notebook (blog.ipynb) to create the visualisations.
 - Additionally, the queries in dataInvestigation.sql can be run to investigate the data in the database.

+## Plots and Data
+- The web scraping code and the data management code create files in the data folder.
+However, versions of these files are also included in the repository, but these will be overwritten if the code is run.
+- The plots produced in the blog are also included in the images folder, but these will be overwritten if the code is run.